Legrandin/pycryptodome/Doc/pycrypt.rst

 The basic process is as follows:

-1. Add a new ``.c} file containing an implementation of the new algorithm.
+1. Add a new ``.c`` file containing an implementation of the new algorithm.
-This file must define 3 or 4 standard functions, a few constants, and a C ``struct} encapsulating the state variables required by the algorithm.
+This file must define 3 or 4 standard functions, a few constants, and a C ``struct`` encapsulating the state variables required by the algorithm.

 2. Add the new algorithm to ``setup.py``.